 - A. The County will report Fund Balance in accordance with Governmental Accounting Standards Board Statement No. 54 Fund Balance Reporting and Government Fund Type Definitions.
 Each financial reporting fund's Fund Balance shall be composed of non-spendable, restricted, committed, assigned, and unassigned amounts. - B. The unassigned plus assigned fund balance for the MSTU Law Enforcement and MSBU Fire Funds, at each fiscal year end, shall not be less than 5% of the following year's projected operating revenue and the unassigned plus assigned fund balance of the General Fund shall be 10%.
-In any fiscal year where the County is unable to maintain the minimum fund balance as required in this section, the County shall reestablish the minimum amount over a period not to exceed 3 years.
-During the reestablishment period, the County shall not appropriate any amounts of such fund balance for the purpose of balancing the budget until the minimum is reached.
+In any fiscal year where the County is unable to maintain the minimum fund balance as required in this section, the County will modify appropriations during the following year to reestablish the minimum amount by the end of the next fiscal year-end.
+The County shall not appropriate any amounts of such fund balance for the purpose of balancing the budget until the minimum is reached.